Gongqingcheng: Twinning

 In 2009 Gongqingcheng became a sister city of the Argentinian city of Marcos Juarez.
 The two cities formed their partnership in response to an invitation by the Chinese government to the President of the International Business Center for a Productive Argentina, Gustavo Biagiotti.
 After initial exchanges made by Mr. Biagiotti, official approval was obtained to perform the act of twinning during the Expo Central China 2009, which was held in Hunan.
 The event involved numerous mayors, prime ministers, ministers, and secretaries from both China and Argentina.
 The mayor of Marcos Juarez, Eduardo Raul Avalle, signed the twinning agreement on 22 September 2009.

 Geography

 Gongqingcheng is located 56 km from Jiujiang, the most northern important city in Jiangxi, and equally far from Nanchang, the provincial capital.
 Gongqingcheng is located in close to patty fields and a river, reflecting its history as a farming colony.
 The city covers a few hectares of land, and is approximately 42.7 metres above sea level.

 Every year, thousands of white cranes nest on Poyang Lake, China's largest freshwater lake, making it an important bird Sanctuary.
 The Poyang Lake Ecosystem Research Center is under construction in Gongqing.

-Mountain Lu, an UNESCO World Heritage Site and a place where Chairman Mao and other senior CCP leaders held several historical meetings, is located north of Gongqing.
+Mount Lu, an UNESCO World Heritage Site and a place where Chairman Mao and other senior CCP leaders held several historical meetings, is located north of Gongqing.